Last Updated: December 16, 2021

 You'll want to do what you can to attract resellers of architectural details and construction material recyclers to locations convenient to your neighborhood.
 If you're in a small town or city, start up such a venture, even if on a non-profit basis.

 Another very worthwhile and relatively low-effort project to support your do-it-yourself crowd is to assemble and manage a tool library.
 Yes, you could check out a specialized tool for a week, just as you would check out a book from a library.
 Think of the expense saved if you could "borrow" a tile cutter, a floor sander, and so forth.
+In larger cities it is certainly possible to rent these, and the giant home centers also will rent some equipment, but if the expense and hassle can be minimized through local community organization action, that will be more convenient.

 In low-income and what the federal government defines as moderate-income neighborhoods, housing rehabilitation is a very common use of Community Development Block Grant (CDBG) funds.
-Cities of more than 50,000 population are entitled to these funds; smaller jurisdictions have to apply, usually on a competitive basis within a state.
+Cities of more than 50,000 population are entitled to these funds; smaller jurisdictions have to apply, usually on a competitive basis, within a state.

 Public hearings and other community engagement channels are required by federal law, so you can organize your neighborhood to ask for more CDBG funding to be set aside for housing renovation, and specifically for programs that target your neighborhood.